powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ## Conversion from CGMES to PowSyBl grid model

-The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects.
+The following sections describe in detail how each supported CGMES network object is converted to PowSyBl network model objects.

 ### Substation